TrajanP/professional-portfolio-site/README.md

 This site was built with React and hosted with AWS.

-You can find the site hosted here at
+You can find the site hosted here, [My Portfolio] (trajan-portfolio.com).